How to comprehend deep time

 - How many years prior to the present time does this distance represent?

-- Using the geologic timescale, what is the era and period corresponding to each of your two points in time?
+- Using the geologic timescale, what are the era and period corresponding to each of your two points in time?

 Submitting your work